Extending the Active Directory Schema for Enterprise Printer Support

 the “user” class properties box and select the Attributes tab as

-shown in Figure 7.
+.
 Select the Add button and search for our new

 attribute and double click to add to the “user” class, apply then